Mon Carnet Client

 Governing law and jurisdiction

 These terms are governed by French law.
-Failing an amicable resolution, any dispute relating to their validity, interpretation or performance falls within the jurisdiction of [COMPETENT COURT].
+Failing an amicable resolution, any dispute relating to their validity, interpretation or performance falls within the exclusive jurisdiction of the commercial court of the place of the Provider's registered office.